Whimsy Stick

 The basics

-Most hyper dogs are not under-exercised.
-They are under-regulated.
-Standard exercise like walking and fetch burns physical energy but does not satisfy the predatory motor pattern dogs evolved to complete: stalk, chase, catch, possess, release.
-Without that neurological resolution, the dog stays in an activated state regardless of how tired they are physically.
+Most hyper dogs aren’t under-exercised, they’re under-regulated.
+Walking and fetch burn physical energy but don’t satisfy the predatory motor pattern: stalk, chase, capture, win, release.
+Without that resolution, the dog stays activated regardless of physical fatigue.
 The fix is structure during exercise, not more exercise.

-There is no quick fix that lasts.
-The fastest reliable approach is a structured 10-minute session that completes the full predatory sequence: wait, controlled chase, catch and possess, drop-it on cue, all-done into settle.
-Most hyper dogs show measurable calm within 2 to 3 weeks of daily sessions.
-Skipping any step, especially the all-done settle, breaks the protocol.
+No quick fix lasts.
+The fastest reliable approach is a 10-minute structured session that completes the full predatory sequence: wait, controlled chase, catch and possess, drop-it, all-done into settle.
+Most hyper dogs show measurable calm within 2 to 3 weeks.
+Skip the all-done settle and the protocol breaks.

-Usually no, and often the opposite.
-More walks in stimulating environments without arousal regulation training builds a fitter, more aroused dog.
-The walk itself adds environmental stimulation: smells, sounds, other dogs, leash tension.
-Calm is built through structured sessions that train an off-switch, then carried into walks once the regulation skill exists.
+Usually no, often the opposite.
+More walks in stimulating environments without regulation training build a fitter, more aroused dog.
+The walk adds stimulation: smells, sounds, other dogs, leash tension.
+Calm is built through structured sessions that train an off-switch, then carried into walks.

 Age, breed, and temperament

-Most dogs naturally settle some between 2 and 3 years of age as adolescence ends, but high-drive working breeds and dogs who were never taught regulation can stay hyper their entire lives without intervention.
+Most dogs settle some between 2 and 3 years as adolescence ends, but high-drive working breeds and dogs never taught regulation can stay hyper their entire lives.
 Calm is a trained skill, not just a developmental stage.
-A 7-year-old hyper dog who has never learned an off-switch will not develop one through aging alone.
+A 7-year-old hyper dog who’s never had an off-switch won’t develop one through aging alone.

-Energetic dogs have high activity but can settle on cue and downshift between activities.
-Hyper dogs cannot.
+Energetic dogs have high activity but can settle on cue.
+Hyper dogs can’t.
 The differentiator is the off-switch.
-An energetic Border Collie can run a 5-mile hike and then sleep on the porch.
-A hyper dog of any breed cannot transition out of activation regardless of physical fatigue.
-If your dog has energy and an off-switch, they are energetic.
-If they have energy and no off-switch, they are hyper, and that is a regulation problem.
+An energetic Border Collie can run 5 miles and sleep on the porch.
+A hyper dog of any breed can’t transition out of activation regardless of fatigue.
+Energy plus off-switch = energetic.
+Energy plus no off-switch = regulation problem.

 Crate training helps by providing forced downtime that hyper dogs cannot self-regulate into.
 It is not a fix on its own.
 The crate enforces rest while you build the regulation skill through structured sessions.
 Use the crate for recovery periods after sessions and during transitions.
 Pair it with the structured protocol for actual behavioral change.

 Calming supplements address symptoms, not the underlying problem.
-A hyper dog is wired to stay activated because the neurological off-switch was never trained.
+The neurological off-switch was never trained.
 Suppressing arousal pharmacologically without building the regulation skill produces a temporarily sedated hyper dog, not a calm one.
-If you want lasting change, train the off-switch through structured sessions.
-Supplements can be a supportive tool, not a replacement.
-AVMA behavioral guidance reinforces that training-based interventions consistently outperform supplement-only approaches for chronic arousal issues.
+For lasting change, train the off-switch through structured sessions.
+Supplements are a supportive tool, not a replacement.

 Long-term outlook

 Yes, regardless of age or breed, with one condition: someone has to actively teach the regulation skill.
-Calm in dogs is not the absence of stimulation, it is a trained ability to downshift on cue.
-Completing the full predatory sequence, ending with a settle cue, is the most efficient way to install that skill.
-Your dog learns that activation has a structured beginning, middle, and end, and that the end is calm.
+Calm isn’t the absence of stimulation.
+It’s a trained ability to downshift on cue.
+The full predatory sequence ending with a settle cue is the most efficient way to install that skill.

 The Bottom Line